rjdurlin42/mariokartrev_2_team_4/Documentation/Signoffs/Mario Kart Rev 2 - Signoff - Mario Kart Bike Wireless Sensors Subsystem.md

 _Speed Sensor Run Time:_

+Power can be preserved by turning on and off the tachometer, power LED, and I2C pull-up resistors when not in use (done in software) [2].
+The Arduino Nano 33 BLE will go into standby mood after tachometer, power LED, and I2C pull-up resistors are turned off.

 The speed sensor will use 2324 mAh in 2 weeks of 4 hours of constant use a day.
 Four AA batteries will provide 6 V and 3500 mAh, which is sufficient to run the speed sensor equipment for 4 hours of constant use a day for 2 weeks.
-Power can be preserved further by powering off (and back on if/when needed) the Nano 33 BLE sensors, power LED, and I2C pull-up resistors while not in use (done in software) [2].

 <br/><br/>
 _Steering Sensor:_